rogerbeecham/vis-for-gds/README.md

-# GEOG ???? : Visualization for Geographic Data Science
+# GEOG5009M : Visualization for Geographic Data Science

 This repository contains the code for generating [vis-for-gds](https://www.roger-beecham.com/vis-for-gds/).